GorbulasDev/offset_docs/doc/docs/source/intro/blockchain_comparison.rst

 Transaction certainty
 ---------------------

-Payments with blockchain based currencies have some amount of uncertainty.
+Payments with blockchain-based currencies have some amount of uncertainty.
 When you send money using blockchain currencies, you have to wait for a while.
 The more you wait, the more certain you are that the transaction completed successfuly, though you will never become 100% sure.